 Mercy Center announces the retirement of Sister Carol Ann Henry after 39 years of service

-Mercy Center announces the retirement of Sister Carol Ann Henry from her role as Executive Director, effective June 30, 2021.
+Asbury Park, NJ – Mercy Center, a nonprofit organization founded by the Sisters of Mercy, announces the retirement of Sister Carol Ann Henry from her role as Executive Director, effective June 30, 2021.
 Mercy Center will move forward with Sister Carol’s vision after her 39 years of service to Asbury Park.

 Sister Carol’s journey to Asbury Park began in the early 1980s, when she saw that the city by the sea was suffering.
 “After meeting with members of the city council, it became clear there was a great need to help people who were hungry and battling mental illness – many of them living in the city’s overpopulated boarding homes,” said Sister Carol.

 In 1986, with a loan from the Sisters of Mercy, 1106 Main Street was purchased and Mercy Center was established.
 Mercy Center’s Emergency Services was its first program that offers food, clothing and utilities assistance in order to help sustain families facing financial difficulties.